 Use a group Managed Service Account

-When installing ArcGIS Server, use a group Managed Service Account (gMSA) as the account that runs the ArcGIS Server service.
+The ArcMap runtime can be disabled in the following ways.
+Use a group Managed Service Account (gMSA) as the account that runs the ArcGIS Server service.
 Using a gMSA provides the advantages of an Active Directory domain account while keeping that account secure through periodic password updates.

 Securely transmit ArcGIS tokens